lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 `meta_languages` is a metapackage that installs all supported syntax-highlighting plugins.

 ## Intellisense
-`lsp` is a plugin that provides support for intellisense (LSP protocol), while `lintplus` provides support for linters, which are used when the relative lsp server lacks an integrated one.
+`lsp` is a plugin that provides support for intellisense (LSP protocol), while `lintplus` provides support for linters and is used when the an lsp server lacks an integrated linter.

 There is also `lsp_snippets`, which adds snippets support from `lsp` to the `snippets` plugin.